 Fortunately there is a fix for that too!
 MySQL 8 is returning Incorrect date value: '0000-00-00' after running following insertion from the installation file /installation/sql/mysql/joomla.sql.

 The following query must be run to fix this.
 Replace #_ with your table prefix.

 UPDATE `#__modules` SET `checked_out_time` = '1000-01-01 00:00:00', `publish_up` = '1000-01-01 00:00:00', `publish_down` = '1000-01-01 00:00:00';

 This is happening because since MySQL 5.7, MySQL stops supporting zeros value in date / datetime.

 How MySQL default authentication plugin works

-The advantage of mysql_native_password is that it supports challenge-response mechanism which is very quick and does not require encrypted connection.
-However, mysql_native_password relies on SHA1 algorithm and NIST has suggested to stop using it.
+The advantage of mysql_native_password is that it supports the challenge-response mechanism which is very quick and does not require encrypted connection.
+However, mysql_native_password relies on SHA1 algorithm and NIST has recommended to stop using it.

 caching_sha2_password tries to combine the best of both worlds.